JanSharp/phobos/notes.md

-for the phobos factorio mod add commands for running phobos.\
+for the Phobos factorio mod add commands for running Phobos.\
 `/pho`, `/s-pho`, `/phobos`, `/silent-phobos`, `/measured-phobos` or so

 with types there can be several optimizations related to comparisons